5/12/2023

 Operator

-Scott.
-They are currently no further questions in the queue.
-Please be reminded if you would like to ask a question, please just start further by one on your telephone keypad now.
-And for final reminder today, if you would like to ask a question, please press star followed by one on your telephone keypad now.
-And then no further questions.
-So I'll hand back to Mr. Ted Cole for any final remarks.
+There are currently no further questions in the queue.
+Please be reminded, if you would like to ask a question, please press star followed by one on your telephone keypad now.
+And for a final reminder today, if you would like to ask a question, please press star followed by one on your telephone keypad now.
+And there are no further questions, so I'll hand back to Mr. Ted Goldport for any final remarks.

 speaker